All About Credit Reports and Credit Scores

 - Step 1: Get a copy of your credit report.
 Request your free copy of your reports from AnnualCreditReport.com (www.AnnualCreditReport.com).
 Request and review one credit report at a time.

-- Step 2: Verify the information in your credit report is correct.
-Check your name, addresses, public records and inquiries.
+- Step 2: Verify the information on your credit report is correct.
+Check your name, addresses, public records, and inquiries.
 Then check each trade line to make sure the information creditors are reporting are accurate such as credit establish date, balance, limits and payment history.